tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 lsp-provisioning-error-infos:

 > A YANG container that holds the list of LSP provisioning error information.
+The
+> TE system populates entries in this list whenever an error is encountered during the LSP provisioning.

+computed-path-error-infos:

+> A YANG container that holds the list of path computation error information.
+The
+> TE system populates entries in this list whenever an error is encountered during the compuation of the TE path.

+path-compute-info:

+> A YANG grouping that contains leafs representing the path attributes that are passed to the TE path computation engine
+> to be considered during the path computation.
+This includes:
+>  - path constraints,
+>  - path optimization objectives, and
+>  - path assocociations
+> Note, unless overriden under a specific path of a tunnel, the tunnel's primary path optimization objectives are inherited by the primary reverse apth, secondary path and secondary reverse path.

 lsps: